codefornl/helpradar/docs/roadmap.md

 * Identify / search potential organisations that setup civil initiatives on map
 * Prevent duplicate entries by showing already known initiatieves.
+* Report initiative (Maybe just a simple form which can then be further investigated/validated)
 * Add initiative
 * Update initiative
 * Close initiative